Snow

 - Anything

-other than powder and hard packed man made snow can fall into this category
+other than powder and hard packed man made snow can fall

 - Most